The Right Roofing Solution For Your Business

 Black EPDM: The most common type of EPDM, this roofing material is lauded for its UV resistance.
 To achieve the black color of this membrane, carbon black is added, which converts UV rays into heat.

 White EPDM: White EPDM takes black EPDM’s already energy-efficient ingredients to the next level of UV resistance.
 The white membrane is designed to be highly reflective and environmentally friendly so that business owners will enjoy a decrease in energy costs.
-Unlike black EPDM, the white membrane EPDM has seen the addition of titanium dioxide, which reflects UV rays and protects the polymer.
+Unlike black EPDM, the white EPDM membrane has seen the addition of titanium dioxide, which reflects UV rays and protects the polymer.
 In fact, we’ve seen the installation of EPDM roofing reduce air-conditioning costs for many of our clients throughout the Nashville and Murfreesboro areas.

-Ballasted, Mechanically Attached, Or Fully-Adhered Systems
+Ballasted, Mechanically Attached, or Fully-Adhered Systems.

 Ballasted systems, account for 35 percent of all EPDM roof installations today.
 Using large panels of 50 feet by 200 feet, these systems offer fast coverage at an affordable cost.
 These panels are loosely laid over the insulation and held firmly by the concrete pavers.
 Ballasted systems are typically used for massive new construction projects, but can be employed on recovery or roof replacement projects.
 The stones are placed on top of the roof membranes to prevent any leaks in the ballasted systems.
 Ballasted systems are conventionally easier to install and are rated Class A by the Underwriters Laboratories.